 Note: Beginning November 8, 2021, the travel ban will be lifted and entry into the U.S. will be possible for all international travelers who are fully vaccinated and tested negative.

 There will be no revocation of valid U.S. visas by the U.S. authorities.

 If you have any questions about extending your status, please contact our visa consultants.

-Also, at the current time, there is no exemption for already vaccinated individuals to enter the United States.
-That is, vaccinated persons intending to enter the United States from countries affected by Corona Travel Ban must continue to apply for a National Interest Exception if they do not qualify for a general exception.
+At the current time, there is no relief for entry into the United States.
+That is, vaccinated individuals intending to enter the United States from countries affected by the corona-related travel restrictions must currently still apply for a National Interest Exception (NIE) if they do not qualify for a general exemption.

 Please note that vaccinated individuals must still present a negative COVID-19 test, no more than 3 days old, upon entry into the United States.
 Alternatively, a confirmation of recovery from a Corona disease can be handed in.
 Thus, vaccination is not a substitute for mandatory testing upon entry into the United States.

 It depends.
 First, you have to comply with the general immigration law requirements.
 In other words, do you need a visa to enter the United States, and if so, which one?
 Or can you even travel to the U.S. under the Visa Waiver Program (VWP) with ESTA?
 If you have a valid visa or ESTA, you can consider the possibility to stay at least 14 days with evidence in a country that is not affected by the Corona Travel Ban (= all countries that are not mentioned in the Presidential Proclamation) and travel from there directly to the United States.

 Since the Travel Ban does not apply to citizens, but to stays in certain regions or countries, this would indeed be an option – although not entirely unproblematic.